-Gain an introduction to the computing sector through practical and applied learning, opening the door to a wide range of higher education, apprenticeship and job opportunities.
-You will discover the core principles that underpin all areas of computer science and develop computational thinking and coding skills which will be put to the test as you solve problems.
+You will discover the core principles that underpin all areas of computer science and develop computational-thinking and coding skills which will be put to the test as you solve problems.
 You will then deepen your knowledge, studying the fundamental principles of how computer systems work, including the role of hardware and software, the way components of a system work together and how data in a system is used.

-This is an Extended Certificate equivalent to one A level.
+This is an Extended Certificate (60 credits) equivalent to one A level.

 You will be investigating the Gaming and Cybersecurity industries providing an insight into two of the UKs two high growth Tech industries.
 In the course you will develop your coding and logical thinking skills, study how computer systems work, design and develop a computer game, and investigate security systems and encryption techniques.

-- are keen to develop your problem solving and programming skills;
+- keen to develop your problem solving and programming skills;

 - want to understand the internal structure of computers and how they operate;